brannm/academic-kickstart-mrb/content/project/pnnl-ppe/index.md

 +++

 During my gap year as a research associate at Pacific Northwest National Laboratory (PNNL) in the National Security Directorate, I helped design a new composite superhydrophobic material.
 The wetting behavior of this uniquely flexible and stretchable material was observed while stretching by examining contact and roll-off angle.
-A publication from this work is currently under review.